Corrado Guzzanti: Partnership with Serena Dandini

-The Scafroglia Case
+Scafroglia Case

 In 2002, Guzzanti directed his first personal television project, Il caso Scafroglia (The Scafroglia Case), a pseudo-journalistic programme based on the investigation into the disappearance of Mario Scafroglia, a fictional character.
 Always conducted with friend and colleague Marco Marzocca, the series saw the participation of artists such as Fiorella Mannoia and Antonio Albanese.

 The presenter, played by Guzzanti, starting from Scafroglia's disappearance, analysed the Italian political situation, characterised at the time by the presence of Silvio Berlusconi as Prime Minister.
-His reflections are interspersed with sketches in which Guzzanti proposes an imitation of the then Minister of Finance, Giulio Tremonti (presented as a squanderer of public money and a gambler) and new caricatures, such as the Mafioso, portrayed in his arrogance and powers not weakened by his imprisonment; the Mason in a balaclava taking stock of the progress of the plans of his Masonic lodge - which referred to Propaganda Due; Vulvia, an imaginary character representing the flirtatious and ignorant presenter of a science programme; the fictional Fascist hierarch Gaetano Maria Barbagli, leader of a handful of men who set out to conquer the red planet Mars.
+His reflections are interspersed with sketches in which Guzzanti proposes an imitation of the then Minister of Finance, Giulio Tremonti (presented as a squanderer of public money and a gambler) and new caricatures, such as the Mafioso, portrayed in his arrogance and powers not weakened by his imprisonment; the Mason in a balaclava taking stock of the progress of the plans of his Masonic lodge – which referred to Propaganda Due; Vulvia, an imaginary character representing the flirtatious and ignorant presenter of a science programme; the fictional Fascist hierarch Gaetano Maria Barbagli, leader of a handful of men who set out to conquer the red planet Mars.

 Fascists on Mars

-The sketches for Fascists on Mars, which were part of the Caso Scafroglia, were shown at the Venice International Film Festival that same year.
+The sketches for Fascists on Mars, which were part of the Caso Scafroglia, were shown at the 60th Venice International Film Festival that same year.
 Guzzanti then decided to make it into a film and reduced his television appearances considerably.
 The film, which competed at the 2006 Rome Film Festival in the Extra section and was subsequently released on the big screen the same year, tells the story of the invasion, by a small unit of black shirts, of the red planet, inhabited by the Mimmi, round stones over which Barbagli and his men try in vain to impose their authority.
-Guzzanti, the film's director and narrator (with the style of narration typical of the news commentators of the EIAR at the time of the dictatorship), had exploited the vicissitudes of the protagonists for a final analysis of the differences between the Fascist regime of the time and Berlusconi's 'soft dictatorship'.
+Guzzanti, the film's director and narrator (with the style of narration typical of the news commentators of the Istituto Luce's Newsreel at the time of the dictatorship), had exploited the vicissitudes of the protagonists for a final analysis of the differences between the Fascist regime of the time and Berlusconi's 'soft dictatorship'.